 Founded in 2016, Student Caffé is a free, inclusive resource for current and prospective college students.
 We believe that higher education should be accessible to anyone who wants to learn.
 We offer direct and personalized information about four-year colleges and alternative routes to education, including vocational school, community college, online degree programs, military service, and gap years.
 The Student Caffé website doesn't just serve prospective college students, but follows a student throughout their higher education, from standardized tests and the college search in high school, through the application and financial aid process, to extracurricular activities and student life at college.

-While our site mainly focuses on the technical details of preparing and applying for college, affording higher education, enriching student life, and thriving on campus, the Student Caffé blog delves into more lighthearted, but still incredibly useful, details.
+While our site mainly focuses on the technical details of preparing for and applying to college, affording higher education, enriching student life, and thriving on campus, the Student Caffé blog delves into more lighthearted, but still incredibly useful, details.
 It uncovers tips, tricks, and secrets to success.
-Our content is continually being updated and expanded to bring you the most up-to-date information, and we're working on translating the site into Spanish in an effort to be more inclusive and reach a wider audience.
+Our content is continually updated and expanded to bring you the most up-to-date information, and we're working on translating the site into Spanish in an effort to be more inclusive and reach a wider audience.

 Who is Student Caffé?